DefectDojo/django-DefectDojo/docs/content/en/integrations/social-authentication.md

     {{< /highlight >}}

 This will ensure the user is added to all the groups found in the Azure AD Token.
 Any missing groups will be created in DefectDojo (unless filtered).
 This group synchronization allows for product access via groups to limit the products a user can interact with.

+The Azure AD token returned by Azure will also need to be configured to include group IDs.
+Without this step, the token will not contain any notion of a group, and the mapping process will report that the current user is not a member of any groups.
+To update the the format of the token, add a group claim that applies to whatever group type you are using.
-Do not activate `Emit groups as role claims` within the Azure AD "Token configuration".
+If unsure of what type that is, select `All Groups`.
+Do not activate `Emit groups as role claims` within the Azure AD "Token configuration" page.

+Application API permissions need to be updated with the `Group.Read.All` permission so that groups can be read on behalf of the user that has successfully signed in.

+To limit the amount of groups imported from Azure AD, a regular expression can be used as the following:

+    {{< highlight python >}}
+    DD_SOCIAL_AUTH_AZUREAD_TENANT_OAUTH2_GROUPS_FILTER='^team-.*' # or 'teamA|teamB|groupC'
+    {{< /highlight >}}

+### Automatic Cleanup of User-Groups

 To prevent authorization creep, old Azure AD groups a user is not having anymore can be deleted with the following environment parameter: